KayFrimp/alx-system_engineering-devops/0x00-shell_basics/README.md

 11. 10-back changes the working directory to the previous one

 12. 11-lists lists all files(even ones starting with a period character in the current directory, the parent directory and the /boot directory(in this order) in long format.

+13. 12-file_type prints the type of the file named iamafile which will be in the /tmp directory